 Does Shilajit have Negative Effects?

 As mentioned in this article and other articles published here, you need to seek specialist advice from a suitably qualified professional before you make any changes to your diet or regimen.

 Shilajit has been suggested by some sources to have potential side effects which can include triggering ADHD in those who are susceptible.
-But on the same hand, it has been named as an adaptogen which has the potential to help control ADHD.
+But on the same hand, it has been named as an adaptogen that has the potential to help control ADHD.

-With the lack of evidence I’ve been able to find to support it triggering ADHD, the jury is still out on that one in my humble opinion, and more research needs to be done.
+With the lack of evidence, I’ve been able to find to support it triggering ADHD, the jury is still out on that one in my humble opinion, and more research needs to be done.

 Sickle Cell Anemia Sufferers

 Those who have been given a diagnosis of having Sickle Cell Anemia are typically advised against taking Shilajit by qualified professionals.
 It is believed that those with Sickle Cell Anemia will likely struggle with the iron content and not be able to process it normally.